Our surgeons are leaders in the orthopaedic field and are committed to providing a patient-focused plan of management, backed by surgical expertise.

 Martin has recently been awarded a Masters of Surgical Education from the University of Melbourne and is involved with multiple research projects and written a number of book chapters.
 He is an examiner for the University of Melbourne

 Martin consults at the Epworth Richmond and Epworth Eastern in Box Hill.
 He is one of the founding members of Orthopaedics Victoria.

 In the midst of his busy schedule, Martin finds time to ski, golf and supporting his beloved Richmond football club.
 He also has a keen interest in musical theatre and opera.

 B.App.
 Sc., B.Sc., MBBS., MS., FRACS (Orth), F.A.Orth.A

 David is one of the leading spinal surgeons in Melbourne.
 He has built a reputation as an expert surgeon with a careful and considered approach to the treatment of disorders of the cervical, thoracic and lumbar spine.
-David specialises in microdiscectomy.
+David has particular expertise in microdiscectomy.